cosmos72/hyperluminal-mem/README.md

 Status
 ------
-As of January 2015, Hyperluminal-mem is being written by Massimiliano Ghilardi and it is considered by the author to be fairly stable, tested and documented.
+As of February 2015, Hyperluminal-mem is being written by Massimiliano Ghilardi and it is considered by the author to be fairly stable, tested and documented.
 It may still contain some rough edges and minor bugs.